Bio & Contact

 About

-Hi, I'm doing research and development at Data Analytics and Intelligence Lab, Alibaba Tongyi.
-I earned my Master's degree in Computer Application Technology in June 2019 from Peking University, co-supervised by Ying Shen and Kai Lei (academic mentors), and Yaliang Li (industry mentor).
+Hi, I'm a researcher and engineer at Alibaba Group, working on data intelligence for the era of large models and AI agents.
+My work at Alibaba has spanned DAMO Academy, Tongyi Lab, and Token Foundry.
+I earned my Master's degree in Computer Application Technology in June 2019 from Peking University, advised by Ying Shen, Kai Lei, and Yaliang Li.

-I’ve learned a lot from the open-source community and am glad to have the opportunity to deeply engage with several open-source projects:
+I’ve learned a lot from the open-source community and enjoy contributing to usage-driven open-source projects.

 -